Macrometacorp/docs/docs/transactions/limits-limitations.md

 ## Atomicity in Multi-Collection Transactions

 Macrometa's approach to transaction atomicity is tailored for speed and efficiency but can be affected by server outages.
 In multi-collection transactions, atomicity across servers cannot be guaranteed if a server outage occurs during the commit phase.

-## Handling Large Transactions

-Macrometa stores transaction data in RAM.
-Transactions that become too large are automatically committed and divided into smaller transactions.
-This approach helps manage memory usage but may affect the ACID properties of the original large transaction.

 ## Error Codes and Transactional Integrity